 What if I need to go abroad as part of my course?

-You need to remain present in the UK while you get tax credits, although the rules allow for temporary absence so that, if the absence is not expected to last more than 52 weeks at the outset, the first eight weeks of a temporary absence abroad you will be treated as still in the UK (this period can be extended up to 12 weeks if in connection with ill health or bereavement).
-After this period, you will not be treated as being in the UK and your entitlement will end.
-If you return to the UK, you will need to make a fresh claim (you can find out about who can claim tax credits in our main tax credits section).
+You need to remain present in the UK while you get tax credits, although the rules allow for temporary absence so that, if the absence is not expected to last more than 52 weeks at the outset, for the first eight weeks of a temporary absence abroad you will be treated as still in the UK (this period can be extended up to 12 weeks if in connection with ill health or bereavement).
+After this period, you will not be treated as being in the UK and your tax credit entitlement will end.
 You should keep HMRC advised if you are going abroad, whether as part or your studies or not, so that your award can be adjusted if necessary and to reduce the chance of overpayments at the end of the tax year.

 What income is taken into account?

-Any taxable earnings, most taxable State Benefits, self-employed income, some student income and any miscellaneous income is taken into account in full.
+Any taxable earnings, most taxable State Benefits, taxable profits from self-employment, some student income and any miscellaneous income is taken into account in full.
 Also, any pension income, income from savings, foreign income and property income is added together and anything over £300 is also taken into account.

-The rules around income can be found on GOV.UK.
+The rules around income can be found in our main tax credit section.

 If you get an Adult Dependants' Grant, or any dependants' grant if you are a student in Scotland, you need to declare that amount in full.